 - Surgery – Studies show that 55% to 100% of people who undergo pelvic surgery, will develop pelvic adhesions.
-Cutting into the delicate tissues near your reproductive structures can result in a large amount of scar tissue to grow around the healing site.
-Many of the women we treat for secondary infertility or chronic pelvic pain have undergone a prior C-section, hysterectomy or appendectomy (appendix removal.)
+Cutting into the delicate tissues near your reproductive structures can result in a large amount of scar tissue growing around the healing site.
+Many of the women we treat for secondary infertility or chronic pelvic pain have undergone a prior C-section, hysterectomy, or appendectomy (appendix removal.)

 - Inflammation – Recurring inflammation is a very common cause of adhesions.
 Pelvic inflammatory disease (PID) is a major contributor to many of the infertility and pain cases we have treated.
 The constant inflammation causes scar tissue to grow in the pelvic area, often around the fallopian tubes or ovaries.

 - Infection/STIs – Sexually Transmitted Diseases (STDs) can lead to chronic infection and inflammation which cause scar tissue to grow within the pelvis.
 The longer an infection or STD remains untreated, the more adhesions will form as the body attempts to surround and contain the infection.
 A major cause of blocked fallopian tubes is an untreated infection as a result of chlamydia or gonorrhea.

 - Trauma – Contact sports, car accidents, falls or work-related injuries are common traumas that can cause the formation of pelvic adhesions.
 Since the body’s first step in healing is to create adhesions to contain and isolate the injury, almost everyone has adhesions somewhere in their body.